Data retention and archive in Azure Monitor Logs

 Move the slider to increase or decrease the number of days, and then select OK.

-Set retention and archive policy by table
+Configure retention and archive at the table level

 To set the retention and archive duration for a table in the Azure portal: